DynamoDB

 --page-size

-To retrieve a list of items part by part, with specified page size by default item list size to be 1000 items.
+To retrieve a list of items part by part, with specified page size.
+By default item list size to be 1000 items.
 Behind the scene it will be done part by part and single result will be projected.
+Avoids timeout

-Maximum number of items to show in the CLI.
-It returns NextToken
+Maximum number of items to show.
+It returns NextToken.
+If no items are to show, it will not return NextToken

 To specify NextToken to retrieve the next set of items.